Sylvexia/personal_research/10-1 Personal Research.md

 - If the Posit Wrapper complete
 	- Our current goal is map `f32` floating point operation to function call
 	- The next the next goal is to substitute the `f32` part as posit interface we will implement in the future.
-- For converting the
+- For converting the `arith` to `func` dialect.
+Now is currently ongoing, failure is as below.
-- We need to convert
+	- We need to convert all the type touch by the `arith` operand and result, which is graph traversal.

 # Polygeist experiment